Foxconn agrees to buy Sharp after slashing original offer

 It also has the option of increasing its stake in Sharp next year.

-The firms had been on the verge of finalizing terms last month when contingent liabilities at Sharp were suddenly revealed, causing Foxconn to hit the pause button on the deal.
+The firms had been on the verge of finalising terms last month when contingent liabilities at Sharp were suddenly revealed, causing Foxconn to hit the pause button on the deal.

 That revived ill will from four years ago, when Foxconn agreed to take a stake in Sharp as part of a broader partnership.
 Sharp then warned of losses and Foxconn walked away as shares in the Japanese firm sank.